rmsairlock/Process-Hallowing/README.md

 During my research on Windows 11 24H2, I discovered that Microsoft has significantly hardened the gates.
 My attempts to hallow different processes revealed a clear hierarchy of protection:

 * **CalculatorApp.exe (The Fortress):** Modern UWP apps run in an **AppContainer.** Even when I successfully injected code, the process identity was so restricted that it could not spawn a shell or write to public folders.
 * **Notepad.exe (The Hybrid):** Notepad has moved toward a more modernized architecture.
-I hit significant roadblocks with **Control Flow Guard (CFG)** when trying to hijack its execution flow, however usable - I wanted to do more.
+I hit significant roadblocks with **Control Flow Guard (CFG)** when trying to hijack its execution flow, and consider this target partially resolved — worth revisiting in future research.
 * **Cmd.exe (The Classic):** This proved to be the ideal research target.
 As a "Medium Integrity" process without AppContainer restrictions, it allowed the hallowed identity to perform functional tasks without kernel intervention.

 #### 24H2 Internals: NtCreateThreadEx Argument Passing